-While we think both uninsured motorist coverage a wise purchase for all drivers, it’s especially smart for New Mexico drivers.
-At a whopping 20.8 percent, That’s because New Mexico ranks third in the nation for most uninsured drivers at a whopping 20.8 percent, based on data from the Insurance Information Institute.
+While we think uninsured motorist coverage is a wise purchase for all drivers, it’s especially smart for New Mexico drivers.
+That’s because New Mexico ranks third in the nation for most uninsured drivers — a whopping 21%, based on data from the Insurance Information Institute.

 That number is significantly lower than in the past, though, which can be attributed to the state’s use of an electronic database system to cross-reference driver’s licenses and vehicle registrations with insurance records.

-According to the Rocky Mountain Insurance Institute, New Mexico had the second highest uninsured motorist rate in the country at roughly 30 percent before the implementation of this insurance identification database.
-After the database’s 2002 implementation, that number dropped to 24 percent.
+According to the Rocky Mountain Insurance Institute, New Mexico had the second highest uninsured motorist rate in the country at roughly 30% before the implementation of this insurance identification database.
+After the database’s 2002 implementation, that number dropped to 24%.

 Even with rates decreasing, the number of uninsured motorists is still high, so insured New Mexico drivers would do well to purchase uninsured motorist coverage.